Today’s Reading: Ezekiel 31:1-32:32 (additional reading: Psalm 113:1-114:8 & Proverbs 27:18-20 )

 We now come to the fourth chapter dedicated against Egypt.
 A good question to ask is, why is there so much attention given?
 No ancient civilization compares to Egypt.
 It was the first nation to rise as a world power.
 Even after others came along in dominance, Egypt continued to play a part in world history.

-One great characteristic of our Mighty Ruler is that He Is Long-Suffering.
-It might seem that He Is slow to act but in reality He Is never late in His Judgements.
+One great characteristic of God is that He Is Long-Suffering.
+It might seem that He Is slow to act but in reality, He Is never late in His Judgements.
 He steps in with His righteous justice at just the right time.
 Everyone must give an account to Jehovah Elyon – The Lord Most High.
 Egypt would not go on and on forever.
 Only our God was, is, and ever shall be.
 It was time for Egypt to answer for all its sins.

 The description God gives of Pharaoh was direct and to the point.
 He thought himself to be a tough guy.
 His thinking was affected by pride and as a result, he actually thought he was a god.
 Pharaoh was seen, admired, and feared by the other nations.
 They looked upon her as being a ‘young lion’.
 However, our Lord God sees things differently.
 He saw the king of Egypt as a crocodile that caused harm among all people.

 You may be able to think of some world leaders who thought that they were doing something to help the world, but now in history, we can see it had a terrible effect.
 You might even know someone who tried to turn around a failing company, and though they had all the best intentions, trying to make the business successful, they forgot about their staff.
 It doesn’t take us long to lose focus or to starting seeing ourselves bigger and better then those we are supposed to be serving.